mihaelacr/pydeeplearn/README.md

 pydeeplearn
 ===========

-Library for deep belief nets and rbms (convolutional neural networks are work in progress).
-Provides code for dropout, rmsprop rectified linear units, sparsity constraints, weight decay, etc. Runs on GPUs for high performance by using [theano](http://deeplearning.net/software/theano/).
+Library for deep belief nets and rbms  and simple CNNs.
+Provides code for dropout, rmsprop rectified linear units, sparsity constraints, weight decay, etc. I recently added support for [adversarrial training](https://drive.google.com/file/d/0B64011x02sIkX0poOGVyZDI4dUU/view).
+Runs on GPUs for high performance by using [theano](http://deeplearning.net/software/theano/).

 For more details see the [report](http://elarosca.net/report.pdf) of the project which used this code and the [ poster](http://elarosca.net/poster.pdf) submitted for the participation to the SET awards.
 The project was made as part of the requirements for a master degree at Imperial College London and received a [prize of excellence] (http://www3.imperial.ac.uk/computing/teaching/ug/ug-distinguished-projects).